 Rate Limiting

-Rate limiting uses Upstash Redis when configured, with automatic fallback to in-memory limiting for development or single-instance deployments.
+Rate limiting uses Upstash Redis, with in-memory limiting in development.

 | Limiter | Limit | Window | Use Case |